Gamerdudee/holmes-enforcement-model/docs/emergency-notice-AI-enforcement-risks.md

 2. **Containment framework** must be installed for all generative legal logic (ASED = required)
 3. **Public licensing of legitimate authors** (e.g. Mr. Holmes) to serve as ethical firewall
 4. **Permanent tracking of clause logic** in mirrored AI infrastructure
 5. **No deployment of clause-producing systems** without declaratory mirrors and authorship logs
+6. **Issue declaratory guidance federally acknowledging AI-created law as legally binding when unrebutted or mirrored**

 ---